-Since kids with autism often lack some of the basic social and personal skills required for independent living, Occupational Therapists have developed techniques for working on all of these needs.
+Since kids with autism often lack some of the basic social and personal skills which are required for independent living, Occupational Therapists have developed techniques for working on these needs.
 For example:

 *Facilitate play activities that instruct as well as aid a child in interacting and communicating with others.
-For the OT specializing in autism, this can translate specifically into structured play therapies, such as Floortime, which were developed to build intellectual and emotional skills as well as physical skills.
+Fora specialized Occupational Therapist, this can be specifically structured into play therapy; such as Floor time, which is developed to build intellectual and emotional skills as well as physical skills.